 The internal drive in the Xbox One X is much faster in operation, so you might get a slight lag in speeds, but the extra storage more than makes up for that.

-We also decided to move a few across from drive to drive to see how long it takes and discovered that to move Halo: The Master Chief Collection's mammoth 58GB (before Xbox One X enhancements) took just over 40 minutes in total.
+We also decided to move a few games across from drive to drive to see how long it takes and discovered that to move Halo: The Master Chief Collection's mammoth 58GB (before Xbox One X enhancements) took just over 40 minutes in total.

 One benefit of moving games from the internal to the external drive is that you will be able to play your downloaded titles on a friend's Xbox One by just connecting the hard drive to his or her console and signing into your profile.
 You don't then need to redownload any games you wish to play.
 That's another good reason for opting for a more portable USB 3.0 drive like the Seagate Game Drive.